k88hudson/generaltoast/README.md

 If you run this in dev, you don't need to do anything by default.
 If you run this in production:

 * set your NODE_ENV to 'prod' (as in settings.js).
-* set local.json's debug to true
+* set local.json's debug to false
 * run grunt to minify js and css files

 ## Run the server